Assessments: stand-alone assessments: introduction

 - a) adjustments to penultimate and ante-penultimate years of self employment under the provisions of Section 63 ICTA 1988 or Para 3, Schedule 20 FA 1994

 - b) a payment made, or a benefit arising, under Section 148 ICTA 1988 during the year 1997-98 in respect of an employment that ceased during the year 1996-97

 The procedures for making an assessment vary, and will depend upon

 - The year for which the assessment is required

-- The type of taxpayer being assessed
+- The type of customer being assessed

-In addition, consideration must be given to
+Consideration must be given to

-- Whether the SA payments on account for the year following the year of assessment need to be amended
+- Whether the SA payments on account for the year following the year of assessment need to be amended.

 All stand-alone assessments are subject to appeal and postponement application.